 When it comes to ticks, Lyme Disease and tick repellents, we recently learned a little secret from the U.S. Military.
 It’s called Permethrin!
 If it’s good enough for the Department of Defense, then it’s good enough for us.
 Here’s why we use Permethrin anytime we go in the woods now…

 If you have a lot of spiders in your area, get a FREE poster to help you identify spiders, including the Brown Recluse spider, Black Widow spider, Wolf spider, and many others.
 Plus first aid information so you’ll know what to do in the event of a spider bite!

-Here’s what I’ve learned about the dangers of ticks — like not ALL ticks carry the dreaded Lyme Disease — and the best tip of all: The easiest way to remove ticks!
+Knowing the best way to remove a tick is super helpful and can affect your health.
+Here’s what I’ve learned about the dangers of ticks — like not ALL ticks carry the dreaded Lyme Disease — and the most important tip of all: the safest way to remove a tick.

 The following pictures illustrate the progression of a brown recluse spider bite.
 Photos from days 3 through 6 are not too graphic.
 However, the picture showing the infection on days 9 and 10 are very graphic.
 Your discretion is advised if you choose to view.